Let Go (Avril Lavigne album): Commercial performance

 Chartwise, the album reached higher peak positions notably during and after the holidays.
 Following her show-opening performance at the 2002 Billboard Music Awards, Let Go continued to be one of the holiday's top sellers with sales that week of 272,000.
-It reached its highest sales week on the issue dated 4 January 2003 with 363,000 copies sold.
+It reached its highest sales week on the issue dated 4 January 2003, with 363,000 copies sold.
 Although it had peaked at number two in September 2002, Let Go rose from three to two on the Billboard 200 on the issue dated 1 February 2003.
 The increase of sales was the offshoot to Lavigne's appearance on 11 January in Saturday Night Live as the show's musical guest.
 There were accusations of lip-synching but in an interview at the time she tells she has never lip-sung or ever plans to.
 During this time also, Lavigne received much media coverage due to her nominations at the 2003 Grammy Awards and for embarking on her first North American tour.
 In the United Kingdom, the album took longer to reach the summit of the UK Albums Chart.
 In its 18th week of release, reached on the chart year 2003, the album hit number one, rising to the top spot over the holiday, making Lavigne breaking a record becoming the youngest female singer to top the chart at 17 years and nine months old.
 However, the record was broken by Joss Stone in October 2004, when her album Mind Body & Soul debuted at number one on the UK Albums Chart when she was 17 years and five months old.

 The album's international sales upsurge was attributed to the continuing success of "Sk8er Boi".
 Let Go is the 12th best-selling album of 2003 in the United Kingdom.
 The album has been certified six-times platinum by the British Phonographic Industry.

 Let Go was also selling well in Canada, surpassing sales of over one-million-unit sales in less than a year.
 The Canadian Recording Industry Association certified the album diamond in May 2003.
 In Australia, Let Go had been certified seven-times platinum by the Australian Recording Industry Association in 2003, based on the sales of over 490,000 units from wholesalers to retailers.
-The album is the tenth best-selling album of 2002 there, and the third in the following year.
-Overall, the album charted at number one in six countries and top five in eight countries.